code-with-dilip/explore-kotlin/README.md

 ### Data classes

-- Classes that are created in enterprise applications wont have any behavior
+- There are some Classes that are created in enterprise applications won't have any behavior
     - It just holds the data for the other classes to use and apply some business logic on top of those classes

-- By adding the **data** keyword before the class
+- By adding the **data** modifier before the class
     - This automatically takes of generating the equals, toString and hashCode functions for you
     - Advantages:
         - This saves us from the boilerplate code